rayalan/binary-adages/content/pages/profile-employer-questions.md

 ## Strategy

-* What's your strategy for staffing engineering - aim to hire exclusively top performers?
+* What's your strategy for staffing engineering?
+Do you aim to hire exclusively top performers?
 A lot of average developers supported by a few exceptional ones?
 * What do you hire for?
 Skills?
 Aptitude?
 Attitude?
 Why?
 * How do you attract and retain really strong hires?
 * How do you compensate the team?